open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

-Each team scores 1 Victory Point for each Control Point they have secured at the end of each round.
+- Each team scores 5 Victory Point for each Control Point they have secured at the end of each round.
+- Each team scores 1 Victory Point each time they secure a Control Point.
+- Each team scores 1 Victory Point each time they kill an enemy character.

 -----